 Compulsory Social Measures Unit

-Switzerland is currently processing a bleak period in its social history: the treatment suffered by children and young people as a result of compulsory social measures and forced placements outside their families prior to 1981.
+Switzerland currently processing a bleak period in its social history: the treatment suffered by children and young people as a result of compulsory social measures and forced placements outside their families prior to 1981.
 The Federal Act on Compulsory Social Measures and Placements prior to 1981 (CSMPA) entered into force on 1 April 2017.
-It forms the legal basis for reparations to be paid to the victims of these measures, in recognition of the injustice that they suffered, and as an expression of social solidarity.
-Individuals who believe that they qualify under the law as victims of compulsory social measures and placements were able between November 2016 and the end of March 2018 to apply to the Unit to receive the solidarity payment.
-The Unit is carefully reviewing the applications that it has received, and will decide whether or not the applicant displays the victim characteristics described in the law, thereby entitling them to receive reparations.
-In reviewing the applications, it is being supported by an advisory committee which includes individuals who themselves were victims.
-The processing of applications should be completed by the end of 2019, which is much earlier than provided for in the law.
-All victims whose applications are approved will receive the maximum sum of 25 000 francs.
+It forms the legal basis for reparations to be paid to the victims of these measures.
+In recognition of the injustice that they suffered, and as an expression of social solidarity, victims are entitled to a solidarity payment of CHF 25 000.
+Individuals who believe that they qualify under the law as victims of compulsory social measures and placements were able to apply to the Unit for a solidarity payment between November 2016 and the end of March 2018.
+The Unit reviewed over 9000 applications, deciding whether or not the applicant was entitled to receive reparations.
+In reviewing the applications, the Unit was supported by an advisory committee which included individuals who themselves were victims.
+The application processing procedure was completed by the end of 2019 (with the exception of a number of individual cases for which records searches or appeals are still pending), a year earlier than provided for in the law.
+Furthermore, there are currently efforts in Parliament to either extend or lift the deadline for further application submissions entirely.

-The Unit also takes on a coordinating and supporting role in connection with the detailed academic analysis of the compulsory social measures and placements which took place in Switzerland, and supports self-help projects run by organisations representing the victims and others who have been affected.
+The Unit also takes on a coordinating and supporting role in connection with the detailed academic analysis of the compulsory social measures and placements which took place in Switzerland, and in particular is supporting self-help projects for victims and others who have been affected.